 6) Give them space.

 When booking your lodging, make sure the accommodations are spacious.
-Maybe try to have a separate area for the kids if possible, especially if staying for more than five days.
+If possible, try to have a separate area for the kids, especially if you’re staying for more than five days.
+They need space to wind down and have quiet time, and so do the adults.

 7) Let them sleep.